Pan-RAF Inhibitor (now JZP815)

 Sold to Jazz Pharmaceutical, July 2019

 Pan-RAF inhibitor programme sold to Jazz Pharmaceuticals

 On 10 July 2019, Redx Pharma announced that it had signed a definitive agreement with Jazz Pharmaceuticals under which Jazz acquired Redx’s pan-RAF inhibitor programme for the potential treatment of RAF and RAS mutant tumours.
 Jazz will be responsible for all future development, regulatory, manufacturing and commercialisation activities.

 Under the terms of the agreement, Jazz paid Redx an upfront payment of $3.5 million in cash for all rights, title and interest relating to Redx’s proprietary pan-RAF inhibitor programme, including all related patents.
-Redx is eligible to receive up to $203 million in development, regulatory and commercial milestone payments from Jazz, $3 million of which was triggered in September 2021 following initiation of IND-enabling studies, and a further $5 million was earned in June 2022 with the clearance of IND application.
-Redx is also eligible for incremental tiered royalties in mid-single digit percentage, based on any future net sales.
+Redx is eligible to receive up to $203 million in development, regulatory and commercial milestone payments from Jazz, $3 million of which was earned in September 2021 following the initiation of IND-enabling studies, and a further $5 million was earned in June 2022 with the clearance of IND application.
+Redx is also eligible for incremental tiered royalties in mid-single digit percentages, based on any future net sales.
 As part of a separate collaboration agreement, signed in parallel, Jazz pays Redx to perform research and preclinical development services with the goal of completing IND-enabling studies.Read the press release

 Pan-Raf inhibitor programme: Overcoming drug resistance mechanisms

 Our Pan-RAF inhibitor programme aims to overcome resistance mechanisms associated with clinically approved B-RAF selective drugs.